 5. Elevated Body Temperature

 As the flow of blood increases during pregnancy, your metabolism increases.
 It causes your body temperature to rise slightly.
 The average resting body temperature is 98.6° F, and it can increase by 1° F when you are pregnant.
-Keeping a track of your body temperature when you are trying to have a baby will
+Keeping a track of your body temperature when you are trying to have a baby will help you detect your pregnancy faster.

 [vs slide=”6″ slide_title=”Heightened Sense Of Smell”]